Seattle University School of Law is pleased to announce the following Continuing Legal Education programs.

 This 40-hour intensive training is designed to teach the skills needed to become a facilitative mediator.
 This training model uses the interest-based approach common in community dispute resolution.
 You will learn to be a neutral third party, manage highly charged negotiations, and empower clients to find solutions that meet everyone's needs.
 The facilitative mediation model will give you the foundation needed to handle conflicts between neighbors, employers-employees, merchants-consumers, landlords-tenants, and a variety of interpersonal conflicts.
 This training meets the classroom requirement for certification through the Washington Mediation Association.
 Additional specialized training may be required for some types of conflicts.

-We are pleased to offer a unique opportunity to hear and interact with locally and nationally recognized experts on domestic violence research & practices, working with survivors, co-occuring issues, domestic violence in diverse populations, and children exposed to domestic violence.
+This annual conference provides an unique opportunity to hear and interact with locally and nationally recognized experts on domestic violence research & practices, working with survivors, co-occuring issues, domestic violence in diverse populations, and children exposed to domestic violence.
+In 2014 we focus on Coercive Control.

 September 28-October 6, 2014 • 30 CLE credits